aragit/cloudflare-itinerary-generator/README.md

 This is the core value proposition of a serverless platform.
 The "1 to 1,000,000 calls" promise is essentially the platform's guarantee.

+Table of Contents
+- Quick Start Command Sheet
+- How to Test the Live API
+- Setup Instructions
+- Architecture
+- Prompt Engineering
+- Cloudflare Dashboard

+Technologies Used
 ## Quick Start Command Sheet
  ```bash
 # Clone & install